heyanlong/ajax-upload/readme.md

-This componet isn't supported at the moment, please use you to use a newer [qq.FileUploader plugin](http://valums.com/ajax-upload/) instead, which adds a couple of new options and features, and fixes some bugs.
+This component isn't supported at the moment, please use a newer [qq.FileUploader plugin](http://valums.com/ajax-upload/) instead, which adds a couple of new options and features, and fixes some bugs.